AnotherJohnH/Platform/README.md

 A platform abstraction layer for building portable applications.

-The intended use of Platform is as a submodule inside other projects.
+The intended deployment of Platform is as a submodule inside other projects.

 ## Starting a new project using Platform